garden-io/garden/docs/module-types/helm.md

 # List of names of services that should be deployed before this chart.
 dependencies: []

+# Deploy to a different namespace than the default one configured in the provider.
+namespace:

 # Optionally override the release name used when installing (defaults to the module name).
 releaseName: